What Are the Penalties for Driving Uninsured in Virginia?

 - Proof of financial responsibility (SR-22 Form) for three years

-What Happens After an Accident as an Uninsured Driver?
+What Happens After an Accident if I’m Uninsured?